LeoNerdoG/kapua/RunTests.md

 ## Using Embedded Servers
-By default, tests are run with embedded servers providing Kapua infrastructure services, such as database, event-broker, message broker, Elaticsearch.
+By default, tests are run with embedded servers providing Kapua infrastructure services, such as database, event-broker, message broker, ElasticSearch.

-To to run those use default profile and run:
+To run those use default profile and run:

     mvn clean install
     or